Also under Family And Relationship LawFamily And Relationship Law Home

 - Where parties were married – the duration of the marriage

 - Current child support arrangements.

-Spousal maintenance can be paid by way of a one-off lump sum payment or over a set period of time by way of regular payments i.e. at weekly, fortnightly or monthly intervals.
+De facto or spousal partner maintenance can be paid by way of a one-off lump sum payment or over a set period of time by way of regular payments such as at weekly, fortnightly or monthly intervals.

-If you start a new relationship, your spousal maintenance obligations may be altered.
+If you start a new relationship, your spousal maintenance obligations or entitlements may be altered.

 We can advise you about the potential spousal or de facto partner maintenance entitlements or responsibilities you may need to consider following a separation.

-Given spousal or de facto partner maintenance applications depend highly on the circumstances and whether the appropriate factors have been met, it will be important to get legal advice on your specific circumstances.
+Given spousal or de facto partner maintenance applications depend highly on the unique circumstances of each partner and whether the appropriate factors have been met, it will be important to get legal advice particular to your situation.